-An ambitious talent agent, Jerry Manning (Dennis O’Keefe, Raw Deal), decides to hire a leopard for his client’s singing act, but the wild beast escapes and women start showing up dead.
+An ambitious talent agent, Jerry Manning (Dennis O’Keefe, Walk a Crooked Mile), decides to hire a leopard for his client’s singing act, but the wild beast escapes and women start showing up dead.
 The leopard is, of course, blamed for the killings, but Jerry begins to suspect that a man is behind the vicious deaths.

 Reaction & Thoughts:

-“Cats are funny.
-They don’t want to hurt you, but if you scare them they go crazy.”
+“Cats are funny… if you scare them they go crazy.”

-Famed producer Val Lewton’s third film is one of his most interesting if less admired productions.
-The Leopard Man is a surprisingly inventive and engrossing B-movie — a compelling storyline and clever camera & sound tricks make this little horror movie a cut above the rest.
+Celebrated producer Val Lewton’s third film is one of his most interesting if less admired productions.
+The Leopard Man is a surprisingly bleak, cruel, inventive and engrossing B-movie — a compelling storyline, clever camera and sound tricks make this little horror movie a cut above the rest.

-The slasher vibe isn’t the only interesting part of the movie — The Leopard Man is filled with eye-catching oddities.
-Based on Cornell Woolrich’s 1942 novel Black Alibi, the script by Ardel Wray (I Walked with a Zombie) and Edward Dein (Shack Out on 101) is structured as a series of vignettes, each operating as a stand-alone short story.
-It’s like a collection of short stories that work both separately and together.
+The Leopard Man is filled with all kinds of oddities.
+Based on Cornell Woolrich’s 1942 novel Black Alibi, the script by Ardel Wray (I Walked with a Zombie) and Edward Dein (Shack Out on 101) is structured as a series of vignettes — it’s like a collection of short stories that work both separately and together.

 Conclusions & Final Thoughts: